Terroristic Threat Charges in New Jersey

 The rest of this article deals with the second category of cases.

-These types of cases are by far the largest and mostly frequently arise out of Domestic Violence arrests.
+These types of cases are by far the largest and most frequently arise out of Domestic Violence arrests.
+If you are facing a Final Restraining Order, click here.

 Before I discuss this area of New Jersey law in more depth, here’s a few words for victims of Domestic Violence.